-In this regard Sachs et al. (2011) present the phrase Synergetic Collaboration in Teaching as a value.
-They claim that synergetic collaboration must include a clear consent, mutual collaboration in growth processes and a contribution to mutual development.
-New approaches contain the term Synergetic Co-Teaching as teaching that is adapted to the educational needs of the twenty-first century.
-In an age where the skills required from a worker already emphasize team work, problem solving and interpersonal relationships (De Fruyt, Wille & John, 2015), high-level collaborative teaching, which involved an in-depth combination between two teachers, strengthens the innovative teaching approach that prepares the student to be an independent, multidisciplinary student, who can learn in diverse locations and styles (Amar & Ben-David, 2016; Brown, 2016).
+In this regard Sachs et al. (2011) introduced the value of Synergetic Collaboration.
+They claimed that such collaboration must include clear consent, mutual collaboration in growth processes, and a contribution to mutual development.
+Recent approaches define the term Synergetic Co-Teaching as teaching that is adapted to the educational needs of the 21st century.
+In an age where the skills required from workers emphasize team work, problem solving, and interpersonal relationships (De Fruyt, Wille, & John, 2015), high-level collaborative teaching, which involves in-depth cooperation between two teachers, strengthens an innovative teaching approach that prepares students to be independent and multidisciplinary, able to learn in diverse locations and styles (Amar & Ben-David, 2016; Brown, 2016).

 Methodology